ButinVladimir/cyberiada/ROADMAP.md

 Quality increases gains and requirements.
 Total amount of missions available at same time is capped.
 Some actions can make missions disappear.
 Faction and, if assigned, enemy faction will apply both their respective multipliers to requirements.
 Missions usually can be done in multiple ways.

 Missions allow feats such as:
 - Retaliations.
-Won't give favors.
+Won't give favors
 - Raid enemy territory.
 Will not capture it, but will increase power level and resources.
 If it's captured before mission is finished, mission will be cancelled.
 Will give favors
 - Capturing enemy territory with assist of player.
 Same as above, but will capture territory and will give favors
 - Raiding enemy faction HQ for money, items, favors and blueprints.
 Only one mission can be succeeded for each quality level and for each enemy faction HQ.
 Possibly not time-gated and completing one will lead to another for same enemy HQ with higher quality.
 Will give favors